Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 You need these values as parameters in the OAuth flow in your app.

 <a name="redirect"/>
-## Redirect the browser to the Azure sign-in page to authenticate and request an access token
+## Redirect the browser to the Azure sign-in page

 Your app needs to redirect the browser to the Azure sign-in page to get an authorization code and continue the OAuth 2.0 flow.